Wellness

 Four Leaf Rover Gut Guard

-View on Amazon
+View On Amazon

 Four Leaf Rover’s Gut Guard’s special blend of probiotics, L-glutamine, N-acetyl glucosamine, and organic herbs can help control GI inflammation in dogs with inflammatory bowel disease (IBD).
 This vet-formulated supplement boosts healthy gut flora, breaks down hard-to-digest fibers and starches, and helps seal a leaky intestinal lining.

-The organic herbs, such as licorice root, aloe vera, chamomile, dandelion root, ginger root, and burdock root extracts, have exceptional anti-inflammatory properties to soothe the gut of dogs with IBD.
+The formula’s organic herbs, such as licorice root, aloe vera, chamomile, dandelion root, ginger root, and burdock root extracts, have exceptional anti-inflammatory properties to soothe the gut of dogs with IBD.
 Gut Guard is also an excellent probiotic for dogs with other GI problems, including sensitive stomachs, diarrhea, bloating, and gas.

 Recommended use: At mealtime, give once daily for healthy dogs and twice daily for immune support (or as directed by your vet.)
 Dosing: 1/4 tsp (5-25 lbs), 1/2 tsp (25-50 lbs), 1 tsp (50-75 lbs), 1-1/2 tsp (75-100 lbs), and 2 tsp (over 100 lbs).